Part 2 - What Does Success Mean to You?

 Varied and consistent experience

 What does every Hiring Manager want?
 Experience.
 A steady and consistent work history speaks volumes.
-A lot of movement on a CV doesn’t instil confidence in a Hiring Manager, especially at Senior level where you’d be the one encouraging this within a team.
+A lot of movement on a CV doesn’t instill confidence in a Hiring Manager, especially at senior level where you’d be the one encouraging this within a team.

 Try to strike the right balance between having varied experience and a consistent work history.
 Consider this example.
 If you’re looking at taking the next step in your career and you want to work client-side for a high-end developer, but you’ve only ever worked with mansion blocks; what skill set are you going to be offering that Developer?
 What will your CV showcase to the Hiring Manager?
 If you need to diversity your experience further, this doesn’t mean that you need to change jobs every year, you can still achieve this with one employer.
 Always consider the skill set that your next position will require and get experience in it.
 If you don’t know ask us, that’s what we are here for!